This section details measures countries are taking to deal with the COVID-19 outbreak in mental health settings internationally.

 Meanwhile, the World Economic Forum (WEF) has collected insights from people around the world on managing mental health during the COVID-19 outbreak.

 The Lancet Psychiatry, Mental Health Innovation Network, MHPSS.net and United for Global Mental Health are running a series of weekly webinars designed to provide policy makers and the wider health community with the latest evidence on the impact of COVID-19 on mental health and how to address it.
 Sign up to the seminar series.
-Questions please contact COVID19seminars@unitedgmh.org.
+Please email COVID19seminars@unitedgmh.org with any questions.

 Other sources to access COVID-19 information